 Description

-The emergence of Turkish nationalism prior to World War I opened the way for various ethnic, religious, and cultural stereotypes to link the notion of the Other to the concept of national identity.
-The founding elite took up a massive project of social engineering that now required the amplification of Turkishness as the founding concept of the new nation-state.
-This concept was shaped by the construction of various Others as a backdrop, and for Turkey in many ways, the Arab in his keffiyeh and traditional garb constituted the ultimate Other.
+The emergence of Turkish nationalism prior to World War I opened the way for various ethnic, religious, and cultural stereotypes to link the notion of the “Other” to the concept of national identity.
+The founding elite took up a massive project of social engineering that now required the amplification of Turkishness as an essential concept of the new nation-state.
+The construction of Others served as a backdrop to the articulation of Turkishness –and for Turkey in many ways, the Arab in his keffiyeh and traditional garb constituted the ultimate Other.

 About the Author